 If you love working out, you may doubt the effectiveness of the elliptical machine versus a good old-fashioned run around the block.
-Both help burn calories, but a run opens up the mind and the senses, so it’s the obvious better choice, right?
+Both help burn calories, but a run opens up the mind and the senses, so it’s the obviously better choice, right?

 Let’s discuss which workout is best between the two.